Global Grant Application - GG2688284

 Will any part of the project generate income for ongoing project funding?
 If yes, please explain.

-The heart of long-term management lies with the Water Point committee that each community has formed, which administer a modest fee-collection system, where households contribute small amounts to a maintenance fund.
+The essence of ongoing funding is each community's Water Point Committee, which administers a modest fee collection system, where households contribute small amounts to a maintenance fund.
 This fund covers routine repairs, spare parts for the Afridev pumps, and the services of trained Area Mechanics when more serious work is needed.
 The committees are trained during the project to handle these funds transparently, ensuring the boreholes remain self-sufficient without relying on external donations.

 These committees hold regular meetings to monitor borehole functionality, track water usage, and watch for early signs of health improvements, such as fewer cases of water-borne diseases.